 Key takeaways

-- Teens pay the highest rates, with average yearly premiums of $5,920.
+- Teens pay some of the highest rates, with average monthly premiums of $580 for full coverage.

 How much does car insurance cost in Rhode Island?